Steps to Complete:

 If you are interested in on campus housing, you should apply as early as possible.
 Only graduate or family on-campus housing is suitable for WWAMI students.
 Contact the Family and Graduate Housing Program at: http://www.montana.edu/fgh/application.php to download an application.
 For other housing options contact the WWAMI office.

-Orientation activities for the entering class of 2013 will begin at 8:15 a.m. on Monday morning, August 12, 2013 in room 233 of the Strand Union Building on the MSU campus.
+Orientation activities for the entering class of 2013 will begin with check-in at 8:00 a.m. on Monday, August 12, 2013 in Leon Johnson Hall Annex Room 346 on the MSU campus.
 Activities include an overnight expedition in Hyalite Canyon on Monday, August 12.
 We have found that spouses and significant others are an integral part of the social activities of WWAMI students, and are encouraged to attend any of the orientation activities, including the overnight component.
 Classes begin Wednesday morning, August 14.

 For a map to Hyalite Youth Camp and a complete schedule of events visit: http://www.montana.edu/wwwwami/orientation_info.html